 New York cheesecake is a little more creamy, dense, definitely does not look burnt and has smooth sides.
 It also has a crust normally made from Graham crackers or cookies.

 Basque burnt cheesecake, on the other hand, has a lighter texture and no crust.
 It also has beautiful cracklings on the sides, and its structure tends to collapse or fall toward the middle of the cake.
 Like a soufflé, I might say.

 - Made from just 7 ingredients and one of them is even optional.

 - Versatile because you can never go wrong or fail to make this cheesecake.

 - Unbelievably creamy and delicious.

-- Perfect for any occasion from day-to-day eating to holiday gathering, it'll do a wonderful job.
+- Perfect for any occasion from day-to-day eating to a holiday gathering, it'll do an excellent job.

 - Super beautiful that it can be an ideal centerpiece for any celebration.